Doctor of Nursing Practice — Family Nurse Practitioner Program

 The post-baccalaureate Doctor of Nursing Practice — Family Nurse Practitioner (D.N.P.-F.N.P.) degree program at the Betty Irene Moore School of Nursing prepares new family nurse practitioners.

-A three-year hybrid program that combines distanced-based education with three on-campus immersions, our DNP—FNP program prepares advanced practice providers to engage in patient- and family-centered, evidence-based primary care.
+A three-year hybrid program that combines distanced-based education with four on-campus immersions, our DNP—FNP program prepares advanced practice providers to engage in patient- and family-centered, evidence-based primary care.
 Through reflective practice and interprofessional collaboration, you are prepared to be leaders who effect bold system change and promote health care innovation by informing and advancing health policy and health equity locally, nationally and globally.
 We expect the program to open in the next two years as it awaits University of California and WSCUC approval.

 Our D.N.P.-F.N.P. program is designed for nurses who believe in better.
 Like all of the Betty Irene Moore School of Nursing graduate degree programs, the D.N.P.-F.N.P. program is developed to activate change where it is needed most.
 This program goes beyond clinical education with courses that elevate your ability and confidence to be a new type of health care leader.

 The degree offering is dependent on final approvals from multiple groups — including UC Davis, the University of California Office of the President and the California Board of Registered Nursing and WSCUC.
 We anticipate applications to open in mid-fall 2021 with enrollment in summer 2022, dependent on approvals.